hdorgeval/jQuery-extensions/README.md

 ## trace/log API

 jQuery-extensions contains a trace API that enables logging of Application errors and Exceptions to the Console Window and to a Remote Server.

 By default logging is done only in the Console Window.
+To send JavaScript exceptions and application errors to a remote server you must call the $.initTrace(options) method (see below).

 **$.logException( ex )**